 Greenlight and M2 but I've been picking up 1/24 scale here and there especially online when I need a change of pace.

-Now I'm changing gears a bit and gathering up a few 1/24 along the way as my current focus shifts to consolidating the collection and building a display and everyone else usually finds that they take up a lot
+Now I'm changing gears a bit and gathering up a few 1/24 along the way as my current focus shifts to consolidating the collection down without giving and everyone else usually finds that they take up a lot